-Hey , I am Sajee, works at Microsoft as Cloud Solution Architect, On a mission to empower each and every developer!
+Hey , I am Sajee, works at Microsoft as Program Manager in the Cosmos DB, On a mission to empower each and every developer!

 Software Piracy – boon or a bane?

 In general, this is not so much a Sri Lankan only issue as it is a global one.
 But the fact is this: piracy in Sri Lanka is increasing at an alarming rate.
 You have huge shops selling pirated software, movies, music and games.
 This commercialization is something that is primarily an Asia-only issue.
 The excuses people have given for buying pirated stuff are: we don’t have the money, the original is not available in Asia yet and it doesn’t really harm anyone.

 The problem is that piracy existed all along and is rampant even in the west, where laws are strict about it.
 But we are one of the few countries where it is commercialized and is now a source of income for many.
 The fact is, with more companies coming to Sri Lanka, the originals are available, though still heavily priced.
 It does harm the creator of that software, game, movie and music, which took up time and effort to develop because the money he should get for selling his creation, is not being given to him.
 And not having the money doesn’t justify stealing.
 Since we call ourselves one of the better countries in Asia, isn’t it time that the anti-piracy laws be implemented heavily?
 Because this surely is going to harm the economy as Sri Lanka takes on the world IT market.